BhallaLab/moose/docs/source/user/py/cookbook/chem_GUI.rst

 -  From **'Run View'**

   -  Pools can be plotted by clicking on their icons and dragging the icons onto the plot Window.
 Presently only concentration v/s time is plottable.
-  -  Select simulation, diffusin dt's along updateInterval for plot and Gui with numerical method using options under **'Preferences'** button in simulation control.
+  -  Select simulation, diffusion dt's along updateInterval for plot and Gui with numerical method using options under **'Preferences'** button in simulation control.
   -  Run model using **'Run'** button.
   -  Save plots image using the icons at the top of the **'Plot Window'** or right click on plot to Export to csv.